odoo/odoo/addons/web/doc/testing.rst

 Mock RPC
 ++++++++

-The preferred (and most fastest from a setup and execution time point of view) way to do RPC during tests is to mock the RPC calls: while setting up the test case, provide what the RPC responses "should" be, and only test the code between the "user" (the test itself) and the RPC call, before the call is effectively done.
+The preferred (and fastest from a setup and execution time point of view) way to do RPC during tests is to mock the RPC calls: while setting up the test case, provide what the RPC responses "should" be, and only test the code between the "user" (the test itself) and the RPC call, before the call is effectively done.